50 Best Places to Travel in December

 A trip to the town of Dunsborough in the South West of Australia is the ultimate December getaway.
 While countries in the northern hemisphere are starting to really feel the cold of winter, summer in Dunsborough is just heating up.

-Spectacular coastlines, local beer and wine, amazing food and friendly people all combine to make Dunsborough a brilliant place to visit in December.
+Spectacular coastlines, local beer and wine, amazing food, and friendly people are only a few of the best things to do in Dunsborough.
+It is truly a brilliant place to visit in December.
 (Roxanne of The Coastal Campaign)

 The Gold Coast, Australia